CSC302Parajuniper3/CSC302Project3/README.md

 Once docker is running, simply build and run the project:

+    docker-compose up <target>
-    docker-compose up e_dev
+    Example: docker-compose up e_dev

 This will automatically build an image if one does not exist, and then run the application.
 If you see errors regarding permissions, try running `sudo docker-compose up e_dev`

-By using `docker-compose up -d`, docker will run the application in the background as a daemon.
+By using `docker-compose up -d <target>`, docker will run the application in the background as a daemon.

-If you want to force a build, add the `--build` argument.
+If you want to force a build, add the `--build` argument before the target.
 If you want to build without running, use the command `docker-compose build`

 ### Targets